Your first gap analysis

 Tier

-Free tier accounts get single-MCP search (100 calls per day) — enough to look up individual provisions, not to run an assessment.
-Tools outside your tier are absent from tools/list and return JSON-RPC -32601 if called anyway; quota overruns return JSON-RPC -32000 with code cap_exceeded.
-If your agent reports "method not found" for start_workflow, that's the tier gate, not an outage.
+Free tier accounts get search scoped to one jurisdiction or one framework per question (100 calls per day) plus 1 workflow run a month — including a described-system gap analysis — enough to look up individual provisions and assess one system against one framework, not to ground the work in your own documents.
+Tools outside your tier are absent from tools/list and return JSON-RPC -32601 if called anyway; quota overruns return JSON-RPC -32000 with data.cause = "cap_exceeded". start_workflow itself is visible on every tier — a refusal there names the reason (a type outside your plan, or the monthly allowance spent), a tier fence rather than an outage.

 Paste this into your connected agent: